-Many people feel that buying a puppy or even an adult dog from a breeder is irresponsible as there are plenty of homeless pups out there that need a loving family, but the truth is that the opposite may be true.
-Professional dog breeders are responsible and offer perks that sites such as Craigslist, friends of friends, or even online directories don’t – including shots, papers, and in the case of CT Breeder, free personal training for the puppy’s first year of life.
+Many people feel that buying a puppy or even an adult dog from a breeder is irresponsible as there are plenty of homeless pups out there that need a loving family and are ready for adoption.
+If you feel like that, just adopt a puppy.
+At the same time, professional dog breeders are responsible and offer perks that sites such as Craigslist, friends of friends, or even online directories don’t – including shots, papers, and in the case of CT Breeder, free personal training for the puppy’s first year of life.
 Pet stores such as CT Breeder help to keep overpopulation at a minimum, as we give dog owners the tools they need to ensure a successful and lifelong relationship with their new best friend.

 Some things to consider when choosing a breed are:

-Once you have settled on a breed (and given careful consideration to whether or not it’s a good fit for you and your lifestyle), it’s time to select a breeding service.
+Once you have settled on a breed (and given careful consideration to whether or not it’s a good match for you and your lifestyle), it’s time to select a breeding service.

-While it may be tempting to browse sites such as Craigslist or Facebook Online Garage Sales, for your sake (and the sake of your pup’s), don’t.
+While it may be tempting to browse sites such as Craigslist or Facebook Online Garage Sales for price check, for your sake (and the sake of your pup’s), don’t.
 When it comes to finding a healthy pure bred, stick with reputable agencies such as CT Breeder.
 A good breeder has not only ensured a healthy bloodline, but also, they have done work to make sure that all puppies are free from disease, don’t have any undesirable characteristics, and are free from any inheritable health conditions.
-Most importantly though, a responsible agency will be able to determine if a particular dog or breed is well-matched to the family or home he is being placed into.
+Most importantly though, a helping agency will be able to determine if a particular dog or breed is well-matched to the family or home he is being placed into.